Highland Village Homeowners Association

 Q: What is the time frame to complete a project like this?

 A: First, 811 will have to mark utilities.
 Then we'll need to finalize the count for the number of mailboxes that are being purchased and determine any posts that could be reused (less than 5-years old).
 Real Estate Addix works 7 days a week so if things go perfect 2-weeks is within reason as well.
-We will also provide a temp stop for each mail stop so mail and packages can still be delivered while we are working each day throughout the community.
+They will also provide a temp stop for each mail stop so mail and packages can still be delivered while we are working each day throughout the community.

 Q: What else could affect completion of this project?